Victim Right to Review

 How to apply:

 Use the Humberside Police online Victim Right to Review form as detailed below:

-• Save a word version of the form to your computer, complete it and email it to: SPOCChiefOfficerSupportUnit@humberside.pnn.police.uk
+- Save a word version of the form to your computer, complete it and email (SPOCChiefOfficerSupportUnit@humberside.pnn.police.uk) it to us:

 Humberside Police must receive your review application within 3 months of being notified of the case being filed.
 Requests made after this period will only be dealt with if you have very special circumstances and you can fully explain your reasons for the delay.
 It will then be down to Humberside Polices discretion as to whether your case will be reviewed.

 How will Humberside Police deal with my application and review:

 - You will receive a letter within 10 working days to tell you we have received your application form.